 - you have been issued a notice to quit, possession order or eviction warrant

 - you have been living with friends or relatives and been asked to leave

 - your home is a boat or mobile caravan, but you have nowhere to put it

-If you are aged 18 or over complete the housing options form and an officer will contact you should you require an appointment.
+If you are aged 18 or over complete the housing options form and an officer will contact you if you need an appointment.